-In order to advance to Clinical Clerkships (Year 3), each Student must pass the Comprehensive Basic Sciences Exam (CBSE) and the USMLE Step 1 Exam.
-The CBSE is offered to all students once during initial Term 5 and twice during each remedial term.
+In order to advance to Clinical Clerkships (Year 3), each student must pass an assessment (Comprehensive Basic Sciences Exam (CBSE)) and the USMLE Step 1 Exam.
+The CBSE is offered twice in Term 5.
+If not passed, it is offered a total of three more times (5 total).
+A student takes USMLE Step 1, soon after passing the CBSE.